Tennis in Kanji - Zangyo-Ninja

 Domoto in Kanji, Katakana and Hiragana - Zangyo-Ninja

-Origin of the Domoto Surname The Domoto surname is believed to be derived from place names.
-It is said to be found in Hyogo Prefecture, Osaka Prefecture, and Wakayama Prefecture, with a distribution in Kitawada, Yamanami Town, Tanba City, Hyogo Prefecture.
-Surnames originating from place names are said to be very common in the … Read More
+Hello, Domoto.
+Nakano.
+This is an explanation of the origin of the surname Domoto, which is shared by your ancestors and friends.
+The Domoto surname is believed to be derived from place names.
+It is said to be found in Hyogo Prefecture, Osaka Prefecture, and Wakayama Prefecture, with a distribution in Kitawada, Yamanami Town, … Read More

 vector